rjodon-compas-forks/compas-dev.github.io/.source/index.rst

 * geometry processing independent of CAD tools;
 * interoperability with C/C++ code and libraries such as ShapeOp, libigl and Eigen;
 * methods and solvers for numerical computation built around NumPy and SciPy;
-* high peformance computing through GPU acceleration and JIT compilation;
+* high performance computing through GPU acceleration and JIT compilation;
 * plotters and viewers for two-dimensional and basic three-dimensional visualization; and
 * interfaces to common CAD software and ecosystems.